FreeSlave/inilike/README.md

 # Inilike

-Inilike is D library for parsing **.ini**-like files used in Unix systems in various places.
+Inilike is D library for parsing **.ini**-like files used in Unix systems in various places (.desktop files, icon themes, mimeapps.list, mimeinfo.cache, trashcan files on freedesktop, etc.)

 [![Build Status](https://travis-ci.org/MyLittleRobo/inilike.svg?branch=master)](https://travis-ci.org/MyLittleRobo/inilike)

-Note: the original purpose of this library is to serve as dependency for my other projects, e.g. [desktopfile](https://github.com/MyLittleRobo/desktopfile).
+Note: the original purpose of this library is to serve as dependency for my other projects, e.g. [desktopfile](https://github.com/MyLittleRobo/desktopfile) and [icontheme](https://github.com/MyLittleRobo/icontheme).
 It may be not suitable to save configuration files using this library.
 You have been warned.

 ## Generating documentation